One 56-year-old Rover. Check. Maps and iPhone. Check. AA Membership card in case of breakdown. Doublecheck!

 Even so, motoring north through the eastern side of the North Island is invigorating; there is just so much worth experiencing in our country’s regions – especially at my slower speed.

-Reported by Steve Barnett for our AA Directions Autumn 2020 issue
+Reported by Steve Barnett for our AA Directions Spring 2020 issue